Traveling With IBS

-This will be helpful for when you’re already out and about and start to get hungry.
-Already knowing what your options are can help you avoid stressful decision-making, further complicated by low blood sugar.
+This will be helpful for when you are already out and about and start to get hungry.
+Already knowing what your options are can help you avoid stressful decision-making that can further be complicated by low blood sugar.

 It pays to be prepared when traveling, as you never know what complications might arise.
 Your flight might get delayed, you could have a flat tire, or the restaurant you planned on trying for lunch might be closed.

-In case you’re also hungry when an inconvenience occurs, it’s a good idea to have snacks with you.
-This way, you’ll know that you have something to eat that won’t trigger your IBS symptoms.
+In case you are also hungry when an inconvenience occurs, it is a good idea to have snacks with you.
+This way, you will know that you have something to eat that won’t trigger your IBS symptoms.

 You won’t have to rely on whatever you can find at an airport newsstand.
-And a snack can give you enough energy to figure out a good place to get your next meal.
+A snack can give you enough energy to figure out a good place to get your next meal.

-So when you’re traveling, it can be helpful to have an alternative to eating out so that your digestive system doesn’t get overwhelmed.
+So, when you are traveling, it can be helpful to have an alternative to eating out so that your digestive system doesn’t get overwhelmed.

-Finding a grocery store near where you’re staying will give you increased food options on your trip.
+Finding a grocery store near where you are staying will give you increased food options on your trip.
 You can buy fresh, unprocessed foods that are less likely to have ingredients that will trigger IBS symptoms.